eyeofparadox/eyeofparadox.github.io/content/posts/2007/07/the-purpose-of-religion/index.md

 The spirit.

-This is on one hand a very important thing, because it demands recognition of the existence of the mind itself, which is essential to the experience of life--if not necessarily in order for life to exist--but which cannot be accounted for as part of the physical universe.
+This is on one hand a very important thing, because it demands recognition of the existence of the mind itself, which is essential to the experience of life---if not necessarily in order for life to exist---but which cannot be accounted for as part of the physical universe.

 It also proposes that the mind could be more than the light from a light bulb, a mere epiphenomenon of the brain.